Caknoooo/go-gin-clean-starter/README.md

 You can join in the development (Open Source). **Let's Go!!!**

 ## Introduction 👋
-> Clean Architecture is an approach to organizing code in an application that focuses on separating responsibilities and dependencies between components.
-In the context of Golang, Clean Architecture refers to the application of Clean Architecture principles in developing applications using the Go programming language.
+> The Controller–Service–Repository pattern is an approach to organizing application code that emphasizes clear separation of responsibilities across different layers.
+In the context of Golang, this pattern helps keep the codebase clean, testable, and scalable by dividing application logic into three main parts: Controller for handling requests and responses, Service for managing business logic, and Repository for accessing and managing data in storage or databases.

 ![image](https://github.com/user-attachments/assets/0b011bcc-f9c6-466e-a9da-964cce47a8bc)